 Wondering where to start?
 Here are a few simple steps you should follow to create an insightful social media ROI report:

 Analyze each social media platform, ad format, and ad placement separately to assess the biggest contributor to your revenue.

 Align metrics you want to include in your report with the company’s marketing objectives.

-Measure and present data stretching over a period of time that is long enough to demonstrate the impact of your social media marketing activities.
+Measure and present data stretching over a period of time that’s long enough to demonstrate the impact of your social media marketing activities.

-Present key insights alongside the data that accurately describe how the less tangible components of your social strategy contributed to the bottom line.
+Alongside the data, present key insights that accurately describe how the less tangible components of your social strategy contributed to the bottom line.

 Identify areas of your strategy that were profitable and those that fell short.

 Show the actionability of the data, and map out changes and adjustments that will be made to improve ROI.

 7. Key Statistics About Social Media ROI